RayMune/DigitalAfricaInitiative/README.md

 ## 🏛 About Us

-**Digital Africa Initiative (DAI)** is a grassroots Community-Based Organization (CBO) based in Kenya, dedicated to promoting safe, democratic, and inclusive digital spaces.
+**Digital Africa Initiative (DAI)** is a grassroots Community-Based Organization based in Kenya, dedicated to promoting safe, democratic, and inclusive digital spaces.
 We empower local communities—especially marginalized groups—to actively participate in and shape Kenya’s digital future.

 ---